argoproj/argo-cd/specs/design-black-box.md

 }
 ```

-**ManifestGenerator** an golang interface that must be implemented by the GitOps engine consumer.
+**ManifestGenerator** a Golang interface that must be implemented by the GitOps engine consumer.
 ```golang
 type ManifestResponse struct {
     // Generated manifests